argmaxml/recsplain/docs/source/index.rst

 .. image:: images/diagram-4.png

-For user preferences, Recsplain turns the user into a item feature vector based on the user's previous history with the items.
+For user preferences, Recsplain turns the user into an item feature vector based on the user's previous history with the items.

 .. image:: images/diagram-2.png